theblvckdev/tasksphere/README.md

-# Building a task-management-system CRUD API with express.js, Node.js and MySQL.
+# TaskSphere REST API

+Welcome to the TaskSphere REST API.
+Tasksphere is a task management API that allows you to integrate task-related functionalities into your applications.